Credit card information: The basics you need to know

 Cash advance fee

 A cash advance is an expensive transaction in more than one way.
 Not only do you have to pay a higher interest rate that starts accumulating immediately, but you’re also charged a cash advance fee.

-A typical cash advance fee is around 5 percent or $10 per transaction.
+A typical cash advance fee is around 5 percent or a minimum of $10 per transaction.